 I had amassed enough torpedoes to sink the German navy when I felt a tap on my shoulder.

-I turned round and saw a man in a brown dust coat.
-At first I took him to be the Mayor of Blackpool.
+I turned around and saw a man in a brown dust coat.
+At first, I took him to be the Mayor of Blackpool.
 But it wasn’t a chain of office he had round his neck; it was a string of keys.

 He questioned me abruptly and I explained I was trying to win some toys for my budgie.

 Pushing me to one side, he opened a window in the machine and collected a variety of plastic toys, thrust them in my hand, and said: ‘Now piss off and give these kids a chance.’

 For the first time, I noticed the queue of impatient children, clutching their pennies.